 Volunteer Point’s King Penguin Colonies

 Though the location is home to some 15,000 sheep, this is not why Volunteer Point is a Falkland Islands highlight.
 There is a large king penguin colony inland from Volunteer Beach with about 1,000 breeding pairs of king penguins that raise some 500 chicks each year.
-Because of their breeding cycle of 14 to 16 months, king penguins chicks are found here all year round.
+Because of their breeding cycle of 14 to 16 months, king penguins chicks are found at Volunteer Point all year round.

 The Flourishing Penguins of Volunteer Point